SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Behind the scenes,
 Swift's native ``String`` type is built from :newTerm:`Unicode scalar` values.
-A Unicode scalar is a unique 21-bit number (and in some cases a name) for a character or modifier, such as ``U+0061`` for ``LATIN SMALL LETTER A`` (``"a"``), or ``U+1F425`` for ``FRONT-FACING BABY CHICK`` (``"🐥"``).
+A Unicode scalar is a unique 21-bit number for a character or modifier, such as ``U+0061`` for ``LATIN SMALL LETTER A`` (``"a"``), or ``U+1F425`` for ``FRONT-FACING BABY CHICK`` (``"🐥"``).